-Grain direction is critical when running papers heavier than 120 g/m2.
-These papers must be loaded with the grain direction parallel to the leading edge of the sheet.
-Refer to the Recommended Materials List for your product to determine which trays can be loaded with paper heavier than 120 g/m2.
+Grain direction is critical when running papers heavier than 120 g/m in the copier/printer.
+These papers must be loaded in the (Also Called Tray 5) with the grain direction parallel to the leading edge of the sheet.

 Hint: Choose short grain papers when printing documents with images that cross over folds (i.e. brochure applications).
+Stiffness - Stiffness refers to the rigidity, or bending resistance of paper.
+Thicker papers are usually stiffer.